3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsubsection{Correlation Between 3D-Printed and Commercial Electrodes}

-\autoref{tab:results_corr} summarizes the results of the Pearson correlation between the six different 3D-printed electrode shapes (see~\autoref{fig:teaser}) and the commercial EDA sensor.
-Notably, tall conic electrodes exhibited the highest values for these metrics, followed by dome and small conic electrodes.
-Conversely, large circular, inset, and circular electrodes demonstrated the lowest values, although all values remained greater than one.
-Regarding the scaling factor, inset electrodes recorded the lowest conductivity values ($10.732$ for the breathing task and $11.915$ for the oddball task).
+\autoref{tab:results_corr} summarizes the results of the Pearson correlation between the six different 3D-printed electrode shapes and the Grove EDA electrodes (see~\autoref{fig:teaser}).
+We use the Pearson correlation to obtain a similarity metric between the SCL of both signals.
+Large circular electrodes exhibited the highest correlation values for these metrics.

-Tall conic electrodes showed the highest scaling factor values (48.450 for breathing and 55.005 for oddball tasks), followed by dome and small conic electrodes.
 Pearson’s r, utilized to measure the resemblance of the test electrode curves to the reference curves, reached its peak with large circular electrodes (0.397 for breathing and 0.683 for the oddball task).
-The small conic and dome electrodes achieved high r values solely in the breathing task, while circular and tall conic electrodes secured high r values in the oddball task.
-All Protopasta electrodes yielded positive r values in both tasks.
+The conic and dome electrodes achieved high r-values in the breathing task, while circular and tall conic electrodes secured high r-values in the oddball task.
+All 3D-printed electrodes yielded positive r-values in both tasks.

-Upon applying the first differences method to the curves, circular electrodes exhibited the highest fraction of relative range, the highest fraction of relative standard deviation, and the second-highest r value.
-Small conic and inset electrodes demonstrated the lowest fraction of relative range.
-Negative signs in this column resulted from negative mean values of the first differences, which can be disregarded for comparison.
-It's essential to note that the first difference values indicate changes between data points.
-Therefore, a high fraction of relative range or fraction of relative standard deviation signifies numerous changes in the measurement curves, not skin conductances far from the mean conductance as observed in other tables.
-The finite differences r values exhibited similar behavior to the overall oddball task r values.